zizther/fe-docs/css.md

 ### Using CSS Preprocessors (SASS)

-Keep nesting to 3 levels deep.
+Keep nesting to 3 levels deep where possible.

 ```scss
 /* Good */